 Many years ago, when I was a young marketer working for a Casino, "database marketing" was the latest technology sweeping the world.

-The number of overnight experts in this field that popped-up and the zealous adoption of this new technology, parallels the current gold rush and experts coming out of the woodwork preaching digital marketing.
-The internet is crawling with 'em.
-Don't bother looking, they're coming to an Inbox near you.
+The number of overnight experts that popped-up and the zealous adoption of this new technology, parallels the current gold rush and experts preaching digital marketing.

 We digress.
-The food and beverage manager wanted "some marketing" to boost sales in one of the casino's restaurants.
+The Food and Beverage Director wanted "some marketing" to boost sales in one of the casino's restaurants.
 We suggested direct mail (using things called "envelopes").
 We mailed out 20,000 direct mail pieces to our in-house mailing list.

 But, the count of returned mail was about 350 envelopes; a failure rate of less than 2%.
-So, I asked...
+So, when he had calmed down I asked...

 "what about the other 19,650 envelopes, what happened to them?"

 We found out, because many of the vouchers came back (attached to customers); turnover increased for several months by an impressive percentage.
 We became addicted to database marketing.